Ashutosh-Tech-Skillz-Academy/learn-csharp/README.md

 ![image](https://github.com/Ashutosh-Tech-Skillz-Academy/learn-csharp/assets/90964215/a7d3ad2c-89a3-48d1-a19f-856de093dc21)

-## 3. Creating a Cosnole Application within an Existing and New folder.
+## 3. Creating a Console Application within an Existing and New folder.

 ### 3.1.
 Creating a Console Application within an Existing folder.
 >